 The Evolution of Winter Hiking Boots

-About 5-7 years ago Pac boots were the only economical alternative to buying much more expensive “plastic” waterproof mountaineering boots that had a separate insulated liner and plastic shell, but cost hundred of dollars to buy.
+About 5-7 years ago Pac boots were the only economical alternative to buying much more expensive “plastic” waterproof mountaineering boots that had a separate insulated liner and plastic shell but cost hundreds of dollars to buy.
 Since then, Pac boots have been replaced by a new generation of insulated and waterproof winter boots that fit like regular hiking boots and are compatible will all snowshoes, microspikes, and more aggressive strap-on crampons.

 Made by Keen, Salomon, Vasque, Merrell and others, these lightweight insulated winter hiking boots are a much better choice for beginner winter hikers and snowshoers, even if you want to test yourself in more challenging terrain.